BalzaniEdoardo/PGAM/Readme.md

 In order to set up a conda environment with the specified packages repeat the following steps,

 1. Download  and install <a href="https://www.r-project.org/">R<a> and <a href="https://www.anaconda.com/products/distribution"> Anaconda <a>.
-Make sure that the path to R is in the system PATH environment variable after the installation, [add it otherwise](#env-var) .
+Make sure that the path to R is in the system PATH environment variable after the installation, [add it otherwise](#env-var).

 2. Open the terminal/command prompt and create a conda environment with